 To apply for a Master’s Degree, the basic requirements remain the same.
 English and / or German language proficiency are required as mentioned above.

 For PG course, you will need around 70-75% scores in your bachelor Degree.
 If you are asked to take the GRE for the admission, the required scores would be more than 300.
 Average IELTS and TOEFL requirements are greater or equal than 6.0 and 100 respectively.

 Most public Universities in Germany do not charge any tuition fees to students, as they are government run institutes.
 Students are just required to pay nominal administration charges.
 Barring a University or two, there are tuition fees to Study in Germany in public University.
 Students might have to pay around 350$ for administration and application fees.
+For Private Universities, one can rely on Study in Germany Scholarships.
 To know more about Universities in Germany where you can study for free, check out: study in germany for free

 German Law requires every individual in the country to have a medical cover.
 International students are not any exception to that law.
 Apart from some exception to EU students, every international student should have Health Insurance coverage.
 There are two type of Health Insurance in Germany: mandatory public insurance and private insurance.
 Keep in mind that a you will need to be covered at the time of applying.
 Students from EU and EEA (European Economic Area) can apply with their ongoing Health Insurance.